gravitational/teleport/rfd/0180-sso-mfa.md

   mfa:
     # enabled specifies whether this auth connector supports MFA checks.
     enabled: yes
-    # set client_id and client_secret to use a different IdP configured app to
+    # client_id and client_secret should point to an IdP configured
-    # handle MFA checks.
-This is useful when configuring a separate MFA flow
+    # app configured to handle MFA checks.
-    # tied to a separate app. required.
     client_id: XXX
     client_secret: YYY
     # prompt can be set to request a specific prompt flow from the IdP.
 Supported